Legoless/Haystack/README.md

 Contents
 ========
-Haystack is **not limited only** to Objective-C code, but contains multiple resources used in development.
+Haystack is **not limited only** to code resources, but contains multiple other resources used in development, such as scripts.
 Resources are divided into sections, each of which is represented by a folder of the same name:

 - **Pods**